Be Part of the Solution

 On March 26th 2002, T.A.R.A. rolled out its mobile spay neuter clinic for the first time.
 T.A.R.A. spayed and neutered ten females and nine males on that day.
 The task involved many learning curves, but with the help of experienced veterinarians and a proficient staff, their program grew by leaps and bounds.
 Presently, T.A.R.A. has exceeded 50,000 surgeries since 2002!
 The clinic can and has performed over 60 spays and neuters on a given day, but 40 to 60 is generally the norm.
 It is, for T.A.R.A., an outstanding accomplishment and beyond its highest expectations.

-TARA wishes to thank all those in the tri-state area and, especially, the Hudson Valley, for their vigorous and generous support which enabled us to obtain a new, state-of-the-art mobile clinic in September, 20ll.
-We would also like to extend a special "Thank you" to the ASPCA and to Marian's Dream, as well.
+TARA wishes to thank all those in the tri-state area and, especially, the Hudson Valley, for their vigorous and generous support which enabled us to obtain a new, state-of-the-art mobile clinic in September, 2011.
+We would also like to extend a special "Thank you" to the ASPCA, Marian's Dream, PetSmart Charities, and the Petco Foundation.
 Without all of you, this would not have been possible.

 Our new clinic is able to accommodate more cats, comfortably, while providing our staff with the space and mobility they require to function more efficiently.
 Together we can forge ahead in a new and exciting year for all the animals we will continue to help on our path.
 We truly feel blessed!